ruslantrachuk/VPN/README.md

 You can change cridentionals in vpn-setup.sh if it's needed.

-Use vpn-setup-ubuntu.sh if you need to install & configure pptpd only.
+Use vpn-setup-ubuntu.sh if you need to install & configure pptpd only

 ## Author